FrostSpecter34/rabbitmqphp_example/README.md

-For IT490 purposes
-Project will be a subscription manager web server.
+For IT490 purposes, Project will be a subscription manager web server.

+Work Allocation:

+Databases:

+Front-end (web page):

+Authentication and firewall: Andrew Rodriguez

+Back-end: